-I,, agree to not discuss with any student, by any means (i.e. Twitter, Facebook, Text Message, Flickr, YouTube, Vine, Instagram, Snapchat, etc.) the content of lab practical exams and lecture examinations.
-Content includes, but not limited to, questions, scenarios, instructor comments/feedback, or any relevant content that may aid in the advancement of other students.
-I understand that discussion of any portion of the lab practicals or lecture exams prior to completion by all students is a violation of the Academic Integrity/ Honor Code Policies of the program and this institution and will result in immediate dismissal from the program.
+I, , agree to not discuss with any student, by any neans (i.e. Twitter, Facebook, Text Message, Flickr, YouTube, Vine, Instagram, Snapchat, etc.) the content of lab practical exams and lecture examinations.
+Content includes, but not limited to, q questions, scenarios, instructor com nents/feedback, or any relevant content that may aid in the advancement of other studen ts.
+I understand that liscussion of any portion of the lab practicals or lecture exams prior to completion by all Academic Integrity/ Honor Code Po this institution and will result t in immediate dismissal from the pr ogram. - Student Name (Print) Student Signature - Student Signature Date